 Ladies, for the majority of us, monthly menstruation is a fact of life that isn’t going to go away if the grid goes down.
 We are going to have to deal with it, so it’s best to be prepared.

 A NOTE FOR THE MEN: Initially, I was going to encourage my male readers to “hide their eyes” for a few paragraphs.
 But then decided that they too would benefit from understanding these options in preparedness planning, especially if they have a non-prepping wife or girlfriend.
 Menstrual supplies have many other uses besides the intended and can be used for bartering… and you are guaranteed to be the much adored knight-in-shining armor for one or more ladies when you can meet this need when they cannot!
 You can anonymously buy these items online if you don’t want to put them in your real life shopping cart.
 If you won’t take my word for the need to to have tampons in your preps, head over to The Art of Manliness website and read their article, “Yes, That’s a Tampon in My Mouth: The Swiss Army Survival Tampon — 10 Survival Uses”

-The best option may be to invest in all three courses of action to extend the time you will be covered during an off-grid situation.
+The best option may be to invest in all four courses of action to extend the time you will be covered during an off-grid situation.

 NOTE: If you have young girls living in your home, consider their future needs as well as you stock up on the product(s) of your choice.

 In the midst of a grid-down emergency, too much personal cleanliness can become a double-edged sword.
 Surprisingly, appearing overly clean and emanating pleasant fragrances may unintentionally communicate something quite significant to those around you – the presence of resources.
 As time progresses in a post-grid world, odors that once offended our senses will gradually fade into the background, becoming nearly imperceptible.